dgarcu/mobile_robotics_blog/docs/basic_vacuum_cleaner/index.md

 ### Theoretical concepts

 These are some thoughts that have been taken into account in the problem formulation phase, as well as the design of its solution.

+#### Wall follower

+In an effort to cover the surface of a challenging part of the room like the wall's base, a **Wall-Follower Algorithm** could be implemented.
+In order to tackle this, a safe distance to the wall should be determined, lets call it **D**.

+Once the robot detects an upfront obstacle, the robot can orientate its closest flank to it.
+Once this is achieved, the robot should maintain a constant distance (**D**) to the wall while moving forward.
+From this state, two main situations may ocurr:

+  1. The robot detects another obstacle while following a wall (More likely a corner).
+The robot must avoid it trying to maintain the distance **D** to the wall constant.
+  2. The robot moves away from the setpoint distance.
+In turn, it can be divided into two more:
+     1. The robot is moving **towards** the wall.
+The robot must **turn away from the wall**.
+     2. The robot is moving **away from** the wall.
+The robot must **turn towards the wall**.

+This whole process shall be controlled by a _controller_... [_Genius, huh_](https://www.youtube.com/watch?v=3ILscTrJrY4)?
+Smells like a [**PID** Controller](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller)!

+Since the room is filled with furnitures, there is a chance for the robot to start to follow the shape of one of them.
+Despite this, technically there would be no difference, so for simplicity we will continue to refer to the algorithm as **Wall-Follower**.

 #### Obstacle avoidance